CSI Immanuel Church, Ernakulam

 The CSI Immanuel Cathedral, Ernakulam, under the Diocese of Cochin of the Church of south India, was dedicated more than 103 years ago.
+The present leader of the church is Reverend Baker Ninan Fen, bishop of the Diocese of Cochin, Church of South India.

 History

 The site, originally costing 56 cents, was purchased in 1905 by Rev. J.H.
 Bishop and the original church was built largely through his efforts, in memory of Rev, E.B.
 Russel who was the missionary of the Church of England in Travencore - Cochin from 1897 to 1899 and Rev. A.B.
 Sealy, who was the principal of Maharaja's College.
 Ernakulam from 1874 to 1892 and also director of education of the Cochin State.
 A brass tablet in memory of those two missionaries was affixed in the chapel wall and the new church became known as the Russell Sealy Memorial church.
 Technical advice on the construction of the church was provided by Mr. Browning, son-in-law of Rev. Sealy, who was the chief engineer of the Cochin State.

 The foundation stone of the new church was laid by governor of Madras, Sir Arthur Lawley and the church was dedicated for divine worship by the Most Rev. R.S.
 Coplestone, metropolitan of India and Ceylon, at a benediction service held on 11 February 1908.

 Initially the church was attached to Trichur pastorate as there were only a few families that took up permanent membership in the new church.
 There were therefore no pastors in charge of the parish from 1908 to 1927; the church was administered by the missionaries in Trichur and the parish duties carried out by lay workers, the first of whom was P. P. Lazarus of Trichur.
 The first graduate catechist of the parish was Mr. K.S.
 George.
 He was followed by Mr. George Koshy.
 After working as catechist for a few years, Koshy left to study at the Serampore Divinity College; he was to return as pastor of parish in 1952.

 In 1928 Ernakulam was made a separate parish with Mulavukad as its outstation.
 Rev C. K. John was the first priest of the new parish and served initially as catechist, but after a few years was ordained as deacon and then, still later, as the presbyter.
 The list of pastors who served after him, all of whom rendered yeoman service, is appended to this page.

 The church celebrated its Silver anniversary in 1933 during the tenure of Rt.
 Rev E.A.L Moore, bishop of the diocese of Travencore - Cochin.